searchspring/snap/README.md

 <h2 id="SearchTypicalUsage">Search</h2>

-To set up search using Snap, we'll need to utilize a `SearchController` which requires two objects:  `SearchControllerConfig` and `ControllerServices`
+To set up Search using Snap, we'll need to utilize a `SearchController` which requires two objects:  `SearchControllerConfig` and `ControllerServices`
 ```typescript
 const search = new SearchController(searchConfig, searchControllerServices);
 ```